yabinmeng/opscnfsrestore/README.md

   -obt "7/17/2018 10:02 PM"
 ```

-2. List **Only** OpsCenter S3 backup items for the current node that runs this program and belong to C* keyspace "testks1" for the backup taken at 7/9/2018 3:52 PM
+2. List **Only** OpsCenter backup SSTables for the current node that runs this program and belong to C* keyspace "testks1" for the backup taken at 7/17/2018 10:02 PM
 ```
 java
   -jar ./opscnfsrestore-1.0-SNAPSHOT.jar com.dsetools.DseOpscNFSRestore